rrymm/ffmpeg-watchdog/README.md

 #ffmpeg-watchdog
-Monitor an ffmpeg process and automatically respawn it if it has exited.
-Designed to be used when connecting to remote video sources that may be intermittent.
-Best used when timeout flags are passed to ffmpeg.
+Monitor an ffmpeg process and automatically respawn it upon exit.
+It is designed to be used when connecting to remote video sources that may be intermittent.
+It is best used when timeout flags are passed to ffmpeg.
+It also has a built-in jpeg parser.

 ###installation:
 ```